 Compensation Committee.
 The Compensation Committee is responsible for (i) reviewing key employee compensation goals, policies, plans and programs, (ii) reviewing and approving the compensation of our directors, chief executive officer and other executive officers, (iii) reviewing and approving employment contracts and other similar arrangements between the Company and our executive officers, (iv) reviewing and consulting with the Board on the selection of the chief executive officer and evaluation of such officer's executive performance and other related matters, (v) administration of stock plans and other incentive compensation plans, (vi) approving overall compensation policies for the Company, and (vii) handling such other matters that are specifically delegated to the Compensation Committee by the Board from time to time.
-Our Compensation Committee currently consists of Mr. Crowell, Mr. Levine and Dr. Faghri, each of whom satisfies the independence requirements of Nasdaq.
-The Compensation Committee held two meetings in fiscal 2019.
+Our Compensation Committee currently consists of Messrs.
+Crowell and Levine and Dr. Faghri (who is not standing for re-election), each of whom satisfies the independence requirements of Nasdaq.
+The Board intends to appoint an independent director to replace Dr. Faghri on the Committee after the 2020 stockholders meeting; Ms. Ennico will be the replacement if she is elected at the annual meeting.
+The Compensation Committee held one meeting in fiscal 2020.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is responsible for (i) evaluating the composition, size and governance of the Board and its committees and making recommendations regarding future planning and the appointment of directors to committees, (ii) establishing a policy for considering stockholder nominees for election to the Board, (iii) evaluating and recommending candidates for election to the Board, (iv) overseeing the Board's performance and self-evaluation process and developing continuing education programs for our directors, (v) reviewing our corporate governance principles and policies and providing recommendations to the Board regarding possible changes, and (vi) reviewing and monitoring compliance with the Company's Code of Business Conduct and Ethics and our Insider Trading Policy.
-Our Nominating and Corporate Governance Committee consists of Mr. Stewart, Dr. Kaplan, Dr. O'Brien (who is not standing for re-election) and Dr. Faghri, each of whom satisfies the independence requirements of Nasdaq.
-The Nominating and Corporate Governance Committee held two meetings during fiscal 2019.
+Our Nominating and Corporate Governance Committee consists of Dr. Faghri (who is not standing for re-election), Dr. Kaplan and Mr. Stewart, each of whom satisfies the independence requirements of Nasdaq.
+The Board intends to appoint an independent director to replace Dr. Faghri on the Committee after the 2020 stockholders meeting.
+The Nominating and Corporate Governance Committee held two meetings during fiscal 2020.